Learn more about valid partial credit card number inputs.

 Custom inputs that have been used as part of submitted queries can be deactivated.
 If the custom input is used in any custom rules, you must first deactivate the custom rules that use it.
 Learn how to deactivate a custom rule.

-Once all custom rules that use the custom input have been deactivated, you can deactivate the custom input by clicking on the blue X icon in the “Make inactive” column of the custom input display.
+Once all custom rules that use the custom input have been deactivated, you can deactivate the custom input by clicking on the "Deactivate" button and following the instructions on screen.

 This page was last updated on .